GrahamHannington/bigas/README.md

 ## Examples

-The query strings shown here are links to complete URLs.
-To show the example, click the link.
+Example query strings are shown here with line breaks for readability.
+To show an example, click the play button (&#x25B6;&#xFE0F;) following the query string.

 For more examples, see the [examples](./examples) folder.